 Tanjung Benoa is not particularly famous for its shopping scene – while the street has a fair number of art markets and clothes shops, the shopping at Jalan Legian offers far more variety and value.
 Do try walking down the western side of the street and explore their selection of art, jewelry, and clothes (both genuine and fake).

 The nearest shopping mall to Tanjung Benoa is the Bali Collection in Nusa Dua, which is part of our list of shopping malls in South Bali.
-For shopping opportunities close by, check out our article on shopping in South Bali; or read our summary of the Bali shopping scene.
+A free shuttle bus connects the hotels of Tanjung Benoa and Nusa Dua with the Bali Collection.